berocs/SpinSpinSpin_RotationVector/README.md

 NOTE(s):
 - Rotating object kinematics is "rotation vector" based.
+- The projects "SpinSpinSpin_Quaternion_v1" and "SpinSpinSpin_Quaternion_v2" are similar but Quaternion bases.
 - Rotation Vector Definition:
   - A rotation vector is a one dimensional row or column vector of length three.
   - The norm of the rotation vector is the rotation angle.